-The projected return is a weighted estimate of the annual return after fees and bad debts, but before tax, that the average well diversified investor could earn from lending to businesses seeking loans today.
+The projected return is an estimate of the annual return, after fees and bad debts, that a diversified investor could earn.

-To calculate it we take the following for the last 3000 loans accepted on the platform:
+To calculate it we take the following for the distribution of loans, across both risk band and loan term, that we expect to be funded on the platform.

 Gross interest rate

 This is the gross interest rate that businesses pay to investors for the money they borrow over an annual period.